synacktiv/bip/doc/index.rst

 This regroup the interface on top of the IDA Hexrays API, in particular it allows to visit the AST generated for the functions.
-This module will be usefull only if the decompiler for the binary exist and is installed.
+This module will be useful only if the decompiler for the binary exist and is installed.

 .. toctree::
     :maxdepth: 2